ryjo1026/plex-landing-page/README.md

 * Get exact stats from the Plex API
 * Make into a Docker container
 * Add Now Playing on Plex Section

+#### Note
+This repo is forked from my personal implementation so there is minimal commit history